Nuro’s new delivery R2 bot gets the first driverless vehicle exemption from feds – TechCrunch

 The new R2 delivery bot has a more narrow vehicle profile and rounded contours where the side mirrors would otherwise be placed.
 This design feature will create additional room for bicyclists and other “vulnerable road users,” Nuro said.

-The R2 is equipped with lidar, radar, and cameras to give the “driver” a 360-degree view of its surroundings.
+The R2 is equipped with lidar, radar and cameras to give the “driver” a 360-degree view of its surroundings.
 However, that required another exemption, Estrada explained.
-NHTSA’s exemption also allows the R2 to operate its rearview cameras even as it moves forward.
-New passenger vehicles must have a backup camera that switches off once the human driver begin moving forward to avoid distraction.
-Without a human onboard, those concerns are moot, Nuro argued.
+NHTSA’s exemption also allows the R2 to operate its rear-view cameras even as it moves forward.
+New passenger vehicles must have a backup camera that switches off once the human driver begins moving forward (to avoid distraction).
+Without a human on-board, those concerns are moot, Nuro argued.

 There are conditions to this exemption.
 Nuro has the exemption for two years on a conditional basis and is required to submit reports on the AV driving system and provide proper notice to communities where the R2 will be deployed.
 The exemption allows Nuro to produce and deploy no more than 5,000 R2 vehicles during the two-year exemption period.